standardholdingsllc/algobet/ARCHITECTURE.md

 - `saveMarketSnapshots` now accepts per-platform metadata (adapter ID, filters, schema version) so downstream consumers know exactly which adapter produced a given snapshot.
 - The snapshot worker logs each successful write via `[SnapshotWorker] Saved snapshot ...` including adapter ID, schema version, Redis key, and disk path so it is obvious where the payload landed.
 - Ops can hit `/api/snapshots/debug` to inspect freshness, schema version, adapter metadata, and diagnostics (e.g., “missing in redis”) for each platform without triggering a bot scan.
+- Snapshot metadata (`meta`) captures adapter stats so debugging SX.bet is trivial: `rawMarkets` counts the direct `/markets/active` rows, `withinWindow` counts markets that survived the execution window, `hydratedWithOdds` reports how many markets actually have USDC odds, `reusedOdds` shows how many of those odds were carried forward from the previous snapshot, and `stopReason`/`pagesFetched` document the pagination status.
+Each `Market` now carries an `oddsAsOf` timestamp so odds reuse is bounded (currently 5 minutes).
 - Snapshot metadata (`meta`) captures adapter stats so debugging SX.bet is trivial: `rawMarkets` counts the direct `/markets/active` rows, `withinWindow` counts markets that survived the execution window, `hydratedWithOdds` reflects odds coverage, `stopReason` records why pagination ended (e.g., `maxPages cap (40)`), `pagesFetched` mirrors the adapter log, and `writer` indicates whether the snapshot came from the always-on worker or the bot’s self-healing fallback.

 ### 3.4 Self-healing snapshot seeding